JJLongoria/aura-helper-xml-compressor/README.md

 ### **Parameters:**
   - **pathOrPaths**: Path or paths to files or folder to compress
     - `string` | `string[]`
   - **sortOrder**: Sort order to order the XML elements.
-Values: simpleFirst, complexFirst, alphabetAsc or alphabetDesc. (alphabetDesc by default)
+Values: simpleFirst, complexFirst, alphabetAsc or alphabetDesc. (alphabetAsc)
     - `string`

 </br>